wilcoxa/Gettingandcleaningdata/README.md

 The subjects and activities are then aggregated and the mean of these values calculated.

-This dataset is then exported using write.table to a file named "Tidy Dataset 2.txt" in tab delimeted format.
+This dataset is then exported using write.table to a file named "Tidy Dataset 2.txt" in tab delimited format.